Wall Street rises toward records as Verizon begins a big week for profit reports with a beat

 In the bond market, Treasury yields eased.
 The yield on the 10-year Treasury fell to 4.35% from 4.44% late Friday.

-In stock markets abroad, indexes slipped across much of Europe after finishing modestly higher in much of Asia.
+In stock markets abroad, indexes were mixed in Europe after finishing modestly higher in much of Asia.

 Markets were closed for a holiday in Japan, where the ruling Liberal Democrats have lost their coalition majorities in both houses of parliament for the first time since 1955 following Sunday's upper house election and the loss of their lower house majority in October.